Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 ---

-**Note** : The improvement beyond the baseline suggests that removing unimportant kernels while restoring critical ones helped the model reduce variance and better focus on key features, resulting in a performance boost closer to human-level accuracy which is about 99.87%
+**Note** : The improvement beyond the baseline suggests that removing unimportant kernels while restoring critical ones helped the model reduce variance and better focus on key features, resulting in a performance boost closer to human-level accuracy on mnist which is about 99.87%

 ---